AdityaManocha1234/Task-Manager-App-deploy/README.md

 ﻿# Task-Manager-App-deploy

+If there is any problem running this project then, I have created another repository with the necessary environment variables.
+You can find it here- https://github.com/AdityaManocha1234/managemytasks.

 ## Environment Variables

 This project requires certain environment variables to run.
 Create a `.env` file in the `backend` folder of the project and add the following variables: